Lucky-Beard/lucky-render-upload-log/README.md

 ```

 ## How it works
-The module will upload the logfile to the supplied key and S3 Bucket
+The module will upload the logfile to the supplied key and S3 Bucket.

+## Notes
+Note that you don't need to supply the file name in the key, it only needs a folder name.
+The script will append the job log to the key.